ChartIQ/Charting-Library---AngularJS-Seed-Project/README.md

 ## Getting started

+Create two sym links to the ChartIQ library js and css folders within the chartiq directory provided here.

 In app.js, change the baseUrl to match the path of your ChartIQ js folder.
 This is how require.js knows where to start looking for the required files.